LyquidQrystal/fightorflight/README.md

   - Give more special effects to different moves.
   - Special effect for abilities like aftermath,bulletproof,soundproof,etc.
   - More config options for fight of flight choices.
-  - The pp of the pokemon moves will be consumed after using it outside the battle(this feature could make the pokemon obviously weaker at the early game and the moves don't need to be balanced that way currently, so I won't work on it until the mod got cool enough.)
+  - The pp of the pokemon moves will be consumed after using it outside the battle(this feature could make the pokemon obviously weaker at the early game and the moves don't need to be balanced that way currently, so I won't work on it until the mod got cool enough.
+Besides, ZA doesn't need to consume the pp to use a move, so I guess I won't add it now.)
 ## Known Issues
 - Damage of moves that needs the stat like electro ball can't be calculated properly.(I don't know how to find a proper way to calculate the damage if this move is used to attack a non-Pokemon mob,so I won't fix it until I figure out a way.Sorry about that.)
 ### Known issues for 1.21.1 version
 - I'm not sure why the battle does not start when using the key bind I added.
 ## How to use the Poke Staff
+The old way:
 1. Get one Poke Staff by crafting or get it in the creative mode.
 2. Sneak+Right click: Switch the mode of the staff
 Right click:Send the command to the pokemon(send command mode)/Select the move(select mode)/select the command(select command mode)

+The new way:
+1. Open the Key binds setting, find Cobblemon Fight or Flight: Poke Staff, set the key bind you like
+2. Get one Poke Staff
+3. Hold it in your hand, press the key to use the command.
+Right click with the staff will repeat the last command you use.